Boissonas was born on June 18, 1858 in Geneva; he directed his father’s photographic studio from 1887 to 1920.

-His intention to find unusual landscapes made him travel several times to Greece, ended up staying in the country for about thirty years, pursuing his single-minded passion to document the beauty of his beloved country.
+His intention to find unusual landscapes inspired him to travel to Greece several times, and he ended up staying in the country for about thirty years, pursuing his single-minded passion to document the beauty of his beloved country.

 His many adventures included the first-known ascent of Mount Olympus in 1913.
-He visited most regions of the Greek mainland and sailed to many of the country’s islands as well.
+He visited most regions of the Greek mainland and sailed to many of the country’s islands.

 Boissonnas’ prominent career

-Boissonas’ work was key to the evolution of photography in Greece during the 20th century; he managed to attract a great deal of European attention to Greece in the inter-war period by his striking photographs.
+Boissonas’ work was key to the evolution of photography in Greece during the 20th century; he managed to attract a great deal of European attention for Greece in the inter-war period through his striking photographs.

 The well-deserved recognition and the awards he garnered during his career made him a favorite among European royalty, who flocked to his Paris studio for their portraits.
 Among his most famous technical achievements ever was his photograph of Mont Blanc, the highest mountain in Europe, which he took with a telephoto lens made in England.

-It was to be a photo which went around the world.
+It was a photo that made its way around the world.

 Greece Through The Mountains and The Valleys